bradgarropy/bradgarropy.com/content/posts/nextjs-dark-mode.md

 }, [theme])
 ```

-## ⏳ loading theme
+## ⏳ theme loading

 Now I had to handle initializing the theme.
-Because the user's latest choice was in `localStorage`, I created a `useEffect` that runs when the provider is mounted that pulls the persisted value and initializes the context.
+Because the user's latest choice was in `localStorage`, I created a `useEffect` that runs when the provider is mounted that pulled the persisted value and initialized the context.
 However, if no theme was stored, I defaulted to light mode.

 ```tsx
 useEffect(() => {